MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 The MR App Session table stores a record whenever a user signs into an instance.
 This table stores information about when the user signed in, the session type (log-in or suspend, which tracks when a user resumes using the device), device class (PC or HoloLens), and the user ID.
 For more information, [see the Microsoft Dataverse table (entity) reference](developer-entity-reference.md).

+> [!NOTE]
+> Data in the MR App Session table is accessible by admin users or by scripted actions that act as admin users.

 ## What can you do with the data?

 Storing data about the operations of your guides in easy-to-access Microsoft Dataverse tables gives you the flexibility to analyze and integrate this data into your workflows in ways that make sense for your business.
 You can get started by: